Water Protection Program

 In 2008, after several years of reassessment and planning activities, the Hypoxia Task Force released the Gulf Hypoxia Action Plan 2008 for Reducing, Mitigating, and Controlling Hypoxia in the Northern Gulf of Mexico and Improving Water Quality in the Mississippi River Basin.
 The task force also publishes an Annual Report and an Annual Operating Plan that lists state and federal annual nutrient reduction accomplishments and planned nutrient reduction activities for the next year.
 The task force recognized the importance of developing state-level nutrient reduction recommendations by making it Action Item #1 in the Hypoxia Action Plan, which states, “Complete and implement comprehensive nitrogen and phosphorus recommendations for states within the Mississippi/Atchafalaya River Basin encompassing watersheds with significant contributions of nitrogen and phosphorus to the surface waters of the Mississippi/Atchafalaya River Basin and ultimately to the Gulf of Mexico.”

 Recognizing the heterogeneity of soils, hydrology, land use and cropping practices, as well as legal, legislative and administrative framework variances across the MARB states, the task force acknowledged that no single approach to nutrient reduction would be effective in every state.
 However, use of a common approach among the MARB states in using similar critical elements and developing state nutrient reduction recommendations was encouraged to increase the likelihood of the states moving forward in reducing nutrient loads in state waters and attaining the coastal goal.
-To provide information to the public and assist committee members in developing the Missouri Nutrient Reduction Strategy, links to publications about nutrient pollution and nutrient reduction strategies are listed on the resources page.
+To provide information to the public and assist committee members in developing the Missouri Nutrient Reduction Strategy.

 P.O.
 Box 176